-For Apache Druid (incubating) Coordinator Process Configuration, see Coordinator Configuration.
+For Apache Druid Coordinator Process Configuration, see Coordinator Configuration.

 For a list of API endpoints supported by the Coordinator, see Coordinator API.

 The Druid Coordinator process is primarily responsible for segment management and distribution.
 More specifically, the Druid Coordinator process communicates to Historical processes to load or drop segments based on configurations.
 The Druid Coordinator is responsible for loading new segments, dropping outdated segments, ensuring that segments are "replicated" (that is, loaded on multiple different Historical nodes) proper (configured) number of times, and moving ("balancing") segments between Historical nodes to keep the latter evenly loaded.

-The Druid Coordinator runs periodically and the time between each run is a configurable parameter.
-Each time the Druid Coordinator runs, it assesses the current state of the cluster before deciding on the appropriate actions to take.
-Similar to the Broker and Historical processses, the Druid Coordinator maintains a connection to a Zookeeper cluster for current cluster information.
-The Coordinator also maintains a connection to a database containing information about available segments and rules.
-Available segments are stored in a segment table and list all segments that should be loaded in the cluster.
-Rules are stored in a rule table and indicate how segments should be handled.
+The Druid Coordinator runs its duties periodically and the time between each run is a configurable parameter.
+On each run, the Coordinator assesses the current state of the cluster before deciding on the appropriate actions to take.
+Similar to the Broker and Historical processes, the Druid Coordinator maintains a connection to a Zookeeper cluster for current cluster information.
+The Coordinator also maintains a connection to a database containing information about "used" segments (that is, the segments that should be loaded in the cluster) and the loading rules.

 org.apache.druid.cli.Main server coordinator